JoaquinAmatRodrigo/skforecast/README.md

 Visit the [release notes](https://github.com/JoaquinAmatRodrigo/skforecast/blob/master/changelog.md) to view all notable changes.

+- [x] `ForecasterAutoregDirect` and `ForecasterAutoregMultiVariate` include the `n_jobs` argument in their `fit` method, allowing multi-threaded parallelization for improved performance.
 - [x] All backtesting and grid search functions have been extended to include the `n_jobs` argument, allowing multi-threaded parallelization for improved performance.
 - [x] Argument `refit` now can be also an `integer` in all backtesting dependent functions in modules `model_selection`, `model_selection_multiseries` and `model_selection_sarimax`.
 This allows the Forecaster to be trained every this number of iterations.
 - [x] `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom` can be trained using series of different lengths.
 This means that the model can handle datasets with different numbers of data points in each series.